About Lima

 Daily Budget Ranges:

-- Luxury: $100+ includes luxury accommodation, fine dining, private transport, top attractions
+- Luxury: Includes luxury accommodation, fine dining, private transport, upscale activities, and shopping.

 Cost Breakdowns: